Develop Student Learning Outcomes

 Why are SLOs important?

 Strong SLOs are clearly defined, measurable, and address the context or criteria under which students will demonstrate learning.
-The following “ABCs” can be used to help you construct strong SLOs:
+Use this checklist to identify ways in which your SLOs for a course or program might need revision:

 - Are all SLOs both introduced and reinforced through the curriculum?